Ebay fake page in German detected

 • Be suspicious of any unsolicited message that creates urgency and asks you to log in to your bank account.

-Bank of Amerika phishing page revealed
+M&T Bank phishing page revealed

 How it works: